orimcoding/classCalendar-App-Development/README.md

-# class-calendar-development
+# classCalendar Development Display

-**ClassCalendar** is a completed student scheduling and productivity app.
+**classCalendar** is a completed student scheduling and productivity app.
 It was developed in **FlutterFlow (Dart)** with **Firebase** powering authentication, Firestore, and storage.
 The app was later packaged and published through the **Apple Developer Program**.